djxprice/flownotes/RESTART_GUIDE.md

 - Canvas-relative positioning (SVG coordinates)
 - Zoom scaling with requestAnimationFrame
 - Drag notes to reposition on canvas
-- Notes stay anchored during pan/zoom
+- Notes stay anchored during pan/zoom at ALL zoom levels
+- Full zoom support (100% to 20%) with dual rendering detection
-- Smart visibility (hide at extreme zoom below 40%)
+- Hover-to-expand for small notes at extreme zoom
 - Draw rectangles to highlight element groups

 **Technical Implementation:**